anka02/team_saga/README.md

 On your localhost:

 1. Please create and activate a virtual environment in your preferred location, e.g. using Anaconda first run `conda create --name myenv python=3.8`,then depending on the system WINDOWS: `activate myenv`, LINUX and MacOS `conda activate myenv`.
 2. Clone the repository.
 Download t5-checkpoint to nlg/checkpoints/.
-You can find a selection of saved checkpoints from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing (e.g. `freeze_encoder_epoch=4.ckpt`).
-Don't unzip the file.
+You can find a saved checkpoint in a format that PyTorch can process from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing Please don't try to unzip the file.
 3. Install the required packages by `$ pip install -r requirements-docker.txt` on your virtual environment.
 The installation of Rasa X UI could be proceeded just maually.
 Please run in terminal: `pip3 install rasa-x --extra-index-url https://pypi.rasa.com/simple` or follow instructions here https://rasa.com/docs/rasa-x/installation-and-setup/install/local-mode.
 Make sure you also have `jupyter-notebook` installed in your virtual environment in case you want to run any of the notebooks, e.g. for further training.